Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: Performance Evaluation

-Note that this is a possible subset of pragmatic SCCCs and LDPC codes for orthogonal multiple access schemes with correlated sources.
-For instance, in~\cite{YePfNa10,YePfNa11} the authors find optimized LDPC codes for a two-source scenario.
-In particular, the code proposed in~\cite{YePfNa11} performs very well in all points of the feasible capacity region and is referred to as ``universal.''
-This code has, however, an encoding/decoding complexity larger than that of the codes analyzed in our work.
+The need for a \emph{recursive outer CC} has been highlighted in~\cite{AbFe11}, where a BER-based optimization approach to design SCCCs in a single-source scenario with a priori information is presented.
+In fact, the scenario with a priori information considered in~\cite{AbFe11} is equivalent to the unbalanced case of interest in this paper, since a priori information is obtained from the correlation among sources.
+The results in~\cite{AbFe11} show that for sufficiently reliable a priori information and large code memory, a recursive outer CC is needed to optimize the performance (in~\cite{AbFe11}, an exhaustive search is performed by fixing the SCCC's overall code rate to 1/2).

-The performance of the overall joint decoder can be analyzed by means of the exit chart method initially presented in~\cite{AbFeMaFrRa09,MaFeAbFrRa10} for the two-source scenario.
-The extension of this method to the generic scenario with $n\geq 2$ sources is detailed in the Appendix.
-In the following, we present the feasible region for both SCCCs and LDPC codes.
-An exhaustive analysis of the EXIT curves for both channel codes is presented in~\cite{AbFeMaFrRa09,MaFeAbFrRa10} and it is not reported here for conciseness.
+We do not explicitly consider LDPC codes.
+In fact, classical systematic LDPC codes have similar performance to that of SCCC$_2$~\cite{AbFeMa11}, since they are optimized for a single AWGN channel.
+In the considered orthogonal multiple access schemes with correlated sources, proper LDPC code design is needed.
+For instance, in~\cite{YePfNa10,YePfNa12} the authors determine optimized node distributions of LDPC codes for a two-source scenario, together with a spatially-coupled graph-based detector.
+In particular, the LDPC code proposed in~\cite{YePfNa12} performs very well in all sub regions (balanced and unbalanced) of the achievable region and is thus referred to as ``universal.''
+However, the generalization of this LDPC code design approach (and associated decoding strategy) to a scenario with $N>2$ represents an interesting research direction.